 Poker on the Mind is possibly the more useful of the mental game poker podcasts, specifically catering to the special demands of tournament poker, which really is something of a mental trip.
 Where chip value leaves the one to one ratio, unusual decisions must be made, and I can see, contrary to Mason Malmuth's otherwise strong if curmudgeonly evaluation of where this stuff belongs, a real place for life planning and coordination.
 Further, the prevailing trend of the young doing better in the tournament scene suggests that the old need an extra, non-strategic leg up to manage massive multiday clusterfucks.
 (Insert little blue pill jokes here.)
 All I'm sure about is that those entirely inaccurate, bland corporate cartoons of Patricia and Gareth are extremely tilting!
 Must be a mental game thing.

 Not on poker but the host is tells researcher Zachary Elwood.
 While I risk getting off topic, it's a strong if unnecessarily partisan podcast (Elwood is an amusing leftist scold) that will interest the curious despite not being the usual self-help or sports or finance lateral that poker players generally slide along to.
-Rating: 66
+[9/20] New podcast with Antifa apologist is excellent, and points to Elwood moving into more impressive territory.
+Rating: 99

 Vegas gambling info with some poker.
 For the table and slots players.